croisez/rpi-rgb-led-matrix-artnet/README.md

 I inspired myself from [darknessii project](https://github.com/darknessii/rpi-matrix-artnet), which was coded in Python.
 The choice of the C language was for performance reasons.

+I am currently using [Jinx 2.4](http://www.live-leds.de/download/168/) as Art-Net client.
+An example of configuration is given in this repository.